Code-Institute-Submissions/gabriele-andolina-the-underwater-gang_OctResub/README.md

 ## **2. General User Goals**

-### **2.1 Site Owner's Goals**
+### **2.1 Site Owners' Goals**
 The goal of the three owners is to see their website become the trusted companion for a thriving community of scuba divers.
 They want to offer a platform where ideas, tips, safety advice, personal experiences and stories can be shared by all divers, experienced or not.
 To do so, they offer a blog where registered users can write posts.
-For the community to receivetrue value and reliable information, all posts must be approved before being published.
-This will make sure that the site owners -- who are experienced divers themselves -- can filter out incorrect and potentially harmful information.
+For the community to receive true value and reliable information, all posts must be approved before being published.
+This will make sure that the site owners - who are experienced divers themselves - can filter out incorrect and potentially harmful information.

 ### **2.2.
-User Goals (UX)**
+User Goals**
 * New divers:
 New divers are the first category of website users.
-Having recently discovered this amazing sport, they naturally want to expand their knowledge of it and come to the website as they search for resources online.
+Having recently discovered this amazing sport, they naturally want to expand their knowledge of it; they come to the website as they search for resources online.
 * Pro divers:
-The second category of users is made up of experienced divers looking for a platform of like-minded people;they desire to share what they have learnt over the years, as well as to hear from other long-time practitioners such as diving instructors or divemasters, i.e. underwater tour guides.
+The second category of users is made up of experienced divers looking for a platform of like-minded people; they desire to share what they have learnt over the years, as well as to hear from other long-time practitioners such as diving instructors or divemasters, i.e. underwater tour guides.
 Both types of users can find a place not only to read from, but also to contribute to with their own posts.

-## **3. User Stories, Manual Testing & Agile Development**
+## **3. User Stories & Agile Development**

-A detailed report regarding user stories, manual testing and agile development can be found here: [Agile](Agile.md)
+A detailed report regarding user stories and agile development can be found here: [User Stories & Agile Development](documentation/Agile.md).

 ## **4. Features**
 ### 4.1 *Existing features*

 This section will provide an overview of the website.
-Where available, two different screenshots of each page/section will be provided, in order to show the difference in outlook depending on the signed-in/not sign-in status of the user.
+Where available, two different screenshots of each page/section will be provided, in order to show the difference in outlook depending on the signed-in/not signed-in status of the user.

 * Homepage